JulianFrattini/seminar-refun/README.md

 ├── figures: additional visual material
-│   └── preview.png: opening slide of the main slide deck ├── slides: collection of slide decks for introducing RE │   └── base: fundamental knowledge and techniques of RE └── LICENSE.md : license file clarifying reuse of this material
+│   └── preview.png: opening slide of the main slide deck ├── slides: collection of slide decks for introducing RE │   ├── base: fundamental knowledge and techniques of RE │   └── re4ai: requirements engineering for artificial intelligence └── LICENSE.md : license file clarifying reuse of this material
 ```